E-Rate Program Overview

 The Category One services are Telecommunication and Internet Access.
 These services include the following:

-Due to the E-Rate Modernization, all voice services will be phased-out by 20% each funding year.
-This decrease will begin in Funding Year 2015, and will continue until all voice services are phased out by Funding Year 2019.
-Voice funding is being phased-out so more funds can be dedicated to closing the Wi-Fi gap.
+Due to the E-Rate Modernization, all voice services are phased-out.
+The phase-out began in Funding Year 2015, and continued until all voice services were phased out in Funding Year 2019.
+Voice funding was phased-out so more funds can be dedicated to closing the Wi-Fi gap.
 See below a table that demonstrates how much funding will be available yearly for each discount band:

 Category Two Services